aTinyShellScript/awd_docs/docs/faq.md

 * Are there any big changes besides the obvious?
     * Yes, your rear AB motors will change which belt they're connected to.
 This is to keep compatibility with stock XYjoints.
 (This is not true of 2WD)

+* Can I use these plates on my Trident?
+    * You shouldn't. @fuffledag is working on a remix for the Trident and you can find more on that in the 'Trident AWD' user thread on the Armchair Engineering Discord.

 * Who actually needs to do this?
     * People who are sad they didn't build an Annex printer or otherwise hate money.